 Assistant Professor of Neurology

+My research interests include Parkinson’s disease and DBS as well as exercise in patients with Parkinson’s disease.
 I provide treatment and care for patients with Parkinson’s disease, atypical parkinsonism, tremor, dystonia, ataxia, chorea, tics, and restless leg syndrome.
 I also perform botulinum toxin injections for dystonia, spasticity, and other neurological conditions, as well as deep brain stimulation programming for Parkinson’s disease, essential tremor, and dystonia.
 I see patients at the Anschutz Medical Campus.

-Alexander Baumgartner, MD (he/his/him)
+Alexander Baumgartner, MD (he/him/his)

 Assistant Professor of Neurology and Neurosurgery

 I am a board-certified neurologist with fellowship training in movement disorders and a particular focus on deep brain stimulation (DBS).
-I obtained my medical degree at Brown University and completed my internship and residency at Beth Israel Deaconess Medical Center / Harvard Medical School, where I served as chief resident in my final year.
+I obtained my medical degree at Brown University and completed my internship and residency at Beth Israel Deaconess Medical Center/Harvard Medical School, where I served as chief resident in my final year.
 I completed my movement disorders fellowship at the University of Colorado Anschutz Medical Campus.

 I see patients at the UCHealth University of Colorado Hospital and UCHealth Lone Tree Medical Center.